Cross1661/IMS-billing/README.md

   -type of product(ie liquid,solid etc)

 # about me
-  u can ping me at : akashharit1661@gmail.com
+  You can ping me at : akashharit1661@gmail.com